 ONVIF Information – ONVIF is a standard camera protocol that allows dealers to view video stream URLs, camera snapshot, user list, and firmware versions on compliant hardware.
 Soft reboot the device for some select devices.
 (Capabilities may vary based on what is exposed via ONVIF).

 PJLink Information – PJLink is a standard protocol for operating and controlling compliant LAN-capable projectors.
-Dealers can see status information for inputs, volume, errors (lamp error, power, etc.), and lamp (status, hours).
+Reboot projectors and see status information for inputs, volume, errors (lamp error, power, etc.), and lamp (status, hours).

 Multiple VLANs Support – Set up the Hub to scan and monitor IP devices across multiple VLANs.